prayagupa/java-tdd/README.md

   }
   ```

-- avoid database, cache, HTTP calls as part of unit tests(those are integration/ end to end tests)
+- Avoid database, cache, HTTP calls as part of unit tests(those are integration/ end to end tests)
   ```groovy
   def "should ship an order, given valid order" () {
     given: